scroll-tech/scroll/contracts/docs/apis/L2ERC721Gateway.md

 event BatchWithdrawERC721(address indexed l1Token, address indexed l2Token, address indexed from, address to, uint256[] tokenIds)
 ```

-Emitted when the ERC721 NFT is batch transfered to gateway on layer 2.
+Emitted when the ERC721 NFT is batch transferred to gateway on layer 2.